JazzXHiro/Obsidian/1 - Rough Notes/Temp.md

 - Weapons will have 5 elements (Holy | Unholy | Fire | Ice | Poison)
 - Certain weapons with the same subclass will be buffed.
 -

+# Map Traversal

+- Teleport points
+	- In all towns
+	- In certain areas in between towns
+-

 ---